PRAXIS Test Guide

 Cost: There are costs to take the tests.

-The Praxis Series of exams are administered by Educational Testing Service and are used by individual states to grant teaching licenses to qualified candidates.
+The Praxis Series of exams are administered by Educational Testing Service and used by individual states to grant teaching licenses to qualified candidates.
 Praxis exams are required for licensure in 40 states.
 The Praxis Series includes two distinct exams:

 • Praxis I (Pre-Professional Skills Test, or PPST) – Measures basic academic knowledge